The Approach

 Every person is created with a unique purpose.
 Struggle often arises when we are disconnected from that purpose or avoiding the work it requires.

-The Hebrew word for Egypt (Mitzrayim) shares a root with the word for constriction (meitzar).
-We all have our personal "Egypts"—the places where we feel stuck.
+The Hebrew word for Egypt shares a root with constriction.
+We all have our personal Egypts.
 Torah teaches that the way out is not around the challenge, but through it.

 Depression, anxiety, and addiction are often symptoms of spiritual disconnection.
 Healing comes not just from managing symptoms, but from rebuilding your relationship with Hashem and aligning with Torah.